-Bowel cancer is a preventable disease - if early bowel cancers are detected they can be removed and >95% of patients are cured.
-Yet over 4000 Australians still die from this cancer each year.
+Bowel cancer is a preventable disease—if caught early, bowel cancers are detected they can be removed and >95% of patients are cured.
+Yet, over 4,000 Australians still die from this cancer each year.
 We need to do better to prevent, find and treat these cancers.

 We also investigate how the bacterial community in our gut is changed in cancer, and the role this plays in promoting this disease.
 This may lead to a probiotic supplement for high risk people to assist with bowel cancer prevention in the future.